Anaphylaxis – First aid care

 - Ask the individual if he/she has an epinephrine autoinjector such as an EpiPen in order to treat the allergic attack.

 - Once the individual says he/she needs to use the autoinjector, ask if he/she needs help when injecting the medication.
-This is done by simply pressing the autoinjector on the person’s thigh.
+Simply press the autoinjector on the person’s thigh.

 - Allow the individual to lie still on his/her back.

-- Clothing should be loosened and cover the person with a blanket.
+- Loosen the clothing and cover the person with a blanket.
 Avoid giving any drinks to the individual.

 - In case of bleeding or vomiting from the mouth, turn the individual to his/her side to prevent choking.